 United States of America

-UNDP Washington is no longer accepting applications for Spring 2023 and will not engage interns in Summer 2023 only
+UNDP Washington is accepting applications for Spring 2024

 The following minimum qualifications are required of every applicant:

 - Enrollment in a graduate-level degree program in communications and/or a development-related field such as economics, public or business administration, or environmental studies.
 Only those students who will return to their studies upon completion of their internship assignments are eligible.

 - Ability to work for three consecutive months, at least three days or 24 hours weekly.
 Maximum internship length is six months.